List of historical acts of tax resistance: Bundschuh movement

 The Bundschuh movement was in part a tax resistance movement that encouraged its followers to stop paying tithes to the Catholic Church and taxes.
 In France, a tithe-payer strike spread from 1529 to 1560 among both Catholics and Protestants.

 Flemish revolt against Maximilian of Austria, 1488

-The guilds of Bruges (supported by the other Flemish cities) held later emperor Maximilian captive when he heavily disturbed the economy by raising taxes and seigniorage in order to wage war.
+The guilds of Bruges (supported by the other Flemish cities) held later emperor Maximilian captive when he heavily disturbed the economy by raising taxes and seigniorage to wage war.
 They negotiated better terms and then released him.
 He then reneged on the agreement and took his armies back to Bruges in revenge.
 Bruges lost its administrative functions to the city of Ghent.

 16th century

 Revolt of the Comuneros, 1520

 In Spain, the people of Salamanca in 1520 refused to pay any taxes because of their belief that Charles I was sending the tax money to the Netherlands.
 They were joined by other towns, which eventually formed the Revolt of the Comuneros.